 Note: The test cases columns are not limited to the below sample test case document, which can be maintained in an excel sheet to have as many columns as required for a complete traceability matrix viz., priority, purpose of testing, type of testing, error screenshot location etc.,

 See also => Sample test case template with examples.

-For the ease of simplicity and readability of this document, let us write the steps to reproduce, expected and actual behavior of the test cases for the login screen in detail below.
+For the ease of simplicity and readability of this document, let us write the steps to reproduce, expected and actual behaviour of the test cases for the login screen in detail below.

-Note: Add Actual Behavior column at the end in this template.
+Note: Add Actual Behavior column at the end of this template.

 |No.||Steps to Reproduce||Expected Behaviour|

 |1.||Open a browser and enter the URL for the Login screen.||The Login screen should be displayed.|

 |2.||Install the app in Android phone and open it.||The Login screen should be displayed.|

 |3.||Open the Login screen and check the texts available are correctly spelled.||‘User Name’ & ‘Password’ text should be displayed before the related text box.
 Login button should have the caption ‘Login’.
 ‘Forgot Password?’
 And ‘Registration’ should be available as Links.|

 |4.||Enter the text in the User Name box.||Text can be entered by mouse click or focus using tab.|